Wang-lab-UCSD/RESP2/README.md

 (>0.4.0.1) for new projects.
 The difference in outcome should be negligible; nontheless to reproduce the experiments here exactly as they were run initially you should use v0.2.0.5 as illustrated above.

+These experiments were run with cuda runtime 12.1 locally installed and with cuSOLVER version 11.3.2.

 ### Usage

 To run experiments in the pipeline, from the command line, run: